mohsenSJSU/my-serverless-app/README.md

 **Note:** This removes Lambda functions, API Gateway, IAM roles, and S3 bucket.
 Double-check your AWS console to ensure complete cleanup.

+This project was create by using https://github.com/iopipe/lambda-workshop.git as our reference.
 ---